-The following table indicates the instantaneous change in the Group's loss after tax (and retained profits) and other components of consolidated equity that would arise if foreign exchange rates to which the Group has significant exposure at the end of the reporting period had changed at that date, assuming all other risk variables remained constant.
+The following table indicates the instantaneous change in the Group's loss/profit after tax (and retained profits) and other components of consolidated equity that would arise if foreign exchange rates to which the Group has significant exposure at the end of the reporting period had changed at that date, assuming all other risk variables remained constant.
 In this respect, it is assumed that the pegged rate between the Hong Kong dollar and the United States dollar would be materially unaffected by any changes in movement in value of the United States dollar against other currencies.

-2018 2017
+201 7 2016

-Increase/ Effect Increase/ Effect
+Increase/ Increase/ Effect Effect

-(decrease) on loss (decrease) on loss
+(decrease) on loss (decrease) on profit

 in foreign after tax in foreign after tax

 exchange and retained exchange and retained

 rates profits rates profits

 HK\$'000 HK\$'000

-RMB 5% (796) 5% (666)
+RMB 5% 666 5% 1,766

-(5%) 796 (5%) 666
+(5%) (666) (5%) (1,766)

-SGD 5% (435) 5% (251)
+SGD 5% 251 5%

-(5%) 435 (5%) 251
+(5%) (251) (5%)

-Results of the analysis as presented in the above table represent an aggregation of the instantaneous effects on each of the Group entities' loss after tax and retained profits measured in the respective financial currencies, translated into Hong Kong dollars at the exchange rate ruling at the end of the reporting period for presentation purposes.
+Results of the analysis as presented in the above table represent an aggregation of the instantaneous effects on each of the Group entities' loss/profit after tax and equity measured in the respective financial currencies, translated into Hong Kong dollars at the exchange rate ruling at the end of the reporting period for presentation purposes.

 The sensitivity analysis assumes that the changes in foreign exchange rates had been applied to remeasure those financial instruments held by the Group which expose the Group to foreign currency risk at end of reporting period.
-The analysis is performed on the same basis for 2017.
+The analysis is performed on the same basis for 2016.

-(e) Equity price risk
+(d) Equity price risk

-The Group is exposed to equity price changes arising from equity securities held for non-trading proposes (see note 16).
+The Group is exposed to equity price changes arising from equity investments classified as available-forsale equity securities (see note 16).

-The Group's listed investment is listed on the Stock Exchange of Hong Kong Limited.
-Listed investments that are not held for trading purposes have been chosen based on their longer term growth potential and are monitored regularly for performance against expectations.
+The Group's listed investment is listed on the Stock Exchange of Hong Kong.
+Listed investments held in the available-for-sale portfolio have been chosen based on their longer term growth potential and are monitored regularly for performance against expectations.

-(e) Equity price risk (Continued)
+(d) Equity price risk (Continued)

-At 31 December 2018, it is estimated that an increase/decrease of 5% (2017: 5%) in the market value of the Group's listed equity securities, with all other variables held constant, the Group's total equity would have increased/decreased by HK\$137,000 (2017: HK\$105,000).
+At 31 December 2017, it is estimated that an increase/decrease of 5% (2016: 5%) in the market value of the Group's listed available-for-sale securities, with all other variables held constant, would not affect the Group's loss unless there are impairments.
+The Group's total equity would have increased/decreased by approximately HK\$105,000 (2016: HK\$NiI).

-The sensitivity analysis indicates the instantaneous change in the Group's loss after tax (and retained profits) and other components of consolidated equity that would arise assuming that the changes in the market value had occurred at the end of the reporting period and had been applied to re-measure those financial instruments held by the Group which expose the Group to equity price risk at the end of the reporting period.
-It is also assumed that the fair values of the Group's equity investments would change in accordance with the market value, and that all other variables remain constant.
-The analysis is performed on the same basis for 2017.
+The sensitivity analysis indicates the instantaneous change in the Group's loss after tax (and retained earnings) and other components of consolidated equity that would arise assuming that the changes in the market value had occurred at the end of the reporting period and had been applied to re-measure those financial instruments held by the Group which expose the Group to equity price risk at the end of the reporting period.
+It is also assumed that the fair values of the Group's equity investments would change in accordance with the market value, that none of the Group's available-for-sale investments would be considered impaired as a result of the decrease in market value, and that all other variables remain constant.

-(f) Fair value measurement
+(e) Fair value measurement